dmitry-starushko/dmarks/README.md

 - Ensure statics collected with `manage.py collectstatic`
 - Copy project to docker host
 - **Replace SECRET_KEY in `settings.prod.py` with NEW strong password and store it!** (for first time deploy only)
 - Set appropriate value for CSRF_TRUSTED_ORIGINS in `settings/prod.py`
+- Set correct TELEBOT env. var. om target host
 - Then on docker host:
     - `docker-compose up -d --build`
     - `docker-compose exec web python manage.py migrate`